-For the chillier evening hours, Glühwein was the grand star.
+For the chillier evening hours, Glühwein (German mulled wine) was the grand star.
 This is a hot spiced wine that can either be prepared with white wine or red wine and is very easy to make.
-For the red version, all that is needed is:
+Glühwein is extremely popular at Christmas markets in Germany.

-To help our party guests get off their seats and mingle, we installed this balloon dartboard wall in the colors of the German flag (a little German patriotism doesn't hurt in this country) and had our party guests pop balloons to win German candy and Maßkrüge (1 liter glass beer mugs) in exchange for their hard earned cash that would go towards our honeymoon to the Maldives!
-We're not fully funded yet, and we still take donations! 😉
+To help our party guests get off their seats and mingle, we installed this balloon dartboard wall in the colors of the German flag.
+I figured a little German patriotism doesn't hurt in the USA.

-The morning of the party, Jason and I also had the bright idea inspired by a conversation with a friend to build a life-size jenga game using 2 x 4 inch wood studs!
-And we will get plenty of uses out of this game!
+The morning of the party, Jason and I also had the bright idea inspired by a conversation with a friend to build a life-size jenga game using 2 x 4 inch wood studs.
+And we got plenty of uses out of this game.